Gabrielparizet/Gabrielparizet/README.md

 ![target](https://user-images.githubusercontent.com/114992640/227160287-02df8019-917f-44b6-8301-130f8b17d5af.png)

-<p>Developping a strong interest for data processing, servers' administration and communication and the building of APIs and their routes, my main goal is to find a 12 months apprenticeship as a <strong>back-end software engineer</strong>, starting between June the 12th and July the 7th 2023.
+<p>Developing a strong interest for data processing, servers' administration and communication and the building of APIs and their routes, my main goal is to find a 12 months apprenticeship as a <strong>back-end software engineer</strong>, starting between June the 12th and July the 7th 2023.
 I am very curious about back-end engineering and can't wait to learn more about it in depth so I can achieve my Goal to become senior back-end engineer in the years to come. </p>

 <p>This apprenticeship would work on the basis of Monday to Thursday at work and Fridays at school.</p>